Louisville Bankruptcy Attorney

 According to Federal and Kentucky Laws, wage garnishment can not be more than 25% of the average disposable income each week.

-Furthermore, it should not exceed the total by which weekly disposable earnings surpass 30 times the federal minimum wage, whichever is less.
+It should not exceed the total by which weekly disposable earnings surpass 30 times the federal minimum wage, whichever is less.
 As 30 x $7.25 results in $217.50, if the weekly after-tax income is less than $217.50, you are not allowed for wage garnishment.

-Let us explain more clearly: if you earn $500 a week in disposable earnings, only $125 is eligible for wage garnishment.
+If you earn $500 a week in disposable earnings, only $125 is eligible for wage garnishment.
 It is because 25% of $500 results in $125, which is less than the federal minimum wage, which surpassed the 30 times weekly amount.

 Once the court grants permission for wage garnishment, the employer must withhold that specific amount and send them straight away to the creditor for payment.
 This will happen with every paycheck unless the individual can pay off the debt.